Areas of Specialty

 “The Normativity of Good For,” Workshop on Well-being, organized by Mauro Rossi, Sarah Stroud, and Christine Tappolet, Montreal, February 2017.

 “Must We Be Just Plain Good?” online discussion on PEA Soup with a precis by Richard Kraut, January 2018; Joseph Raz’s Law School Colloquium, Columbia University, October 2015; Johns Hopkins University, Northwestern University, and University of Wisconsin at Milwaukee, February 2012; also presented at The Mentoring Workshop for Women in Philosophy, University of Massachusetts Amherst, June 2013; and the Mellon Foundation, Columbia University, May 2011.

 “What is This Subject Called Ethics?,” Flash Seminars, Johns Hopkins University Initiative for furthering the Humanities, October 2015.

 Commentary on Joseph Raz’s “On the Justifications of Traditions,” at The Authority of Tradition, College of William and Mary, October 2014.

-“On the Value of Human Beings,” New York German Idealism Workshop, Columbia University, April 2014; also invited to present at Dignity and Autonomy in Kant’s Ethical Theory, University of St Andrews, May 2011; also presented at Rocky Mountains Ethics Congress, Boulder Colorado, August 2014.
+“On the Value of Human Beings,” New York German Idealism Workshop, New York, April 2014; also invited to present at Dignity and Autonomy in Kant’s Ethical Theory, University of St Andrews, May 2011; also presented at Rocky Mountains Ethics Congress, Boulder Colorado, August 2014.

 On Mike Titelbaum's "Reasons Without Reasons-For," St Louis Annual Conference on Reasons and Rationality, St Louis, May 2017.